 Built a Complete Local Theme

-Claude Code read the existing repository structure, fetched the reference design to understand the visual language, and produced a full theme from scratch:
+Claude Code read the existing repository structure, fetched the reference design, and produced a full theme from scratch:

 - 4 layouts: